postsharp/Metalama.Documentation/content/conceptual/architecture/extending.md

 To implement a new predicate, follow the following steps:

-1. Create a new class and derive it from <xref:Metalama.Extensions.Architecture.PredicatesReferencePredicate>.
+1. Create a new class and derive it from <xref:Metalama.Extensions.Architecture.Predicates.ReferencePredicate>.
 We recommend making this class `internal`.
 2. Add fields for all predicate parameters, and initialize these fields from the constructor.

     > [!NOTE]